wcmc-its/vivodashboard/README.md

 1. Visit the /import page, then choose the "VIVO Publications" importer.
 2. Enter your VIVO site's URL in the form.
 3. Enter the URI for the class you'd like to import (e.g. http://purl.org/ontology/bibo/AcademicArticle).
 4. Click "Import".

-The process will take a few moments to initialize.
-Once you see a progress bar showing a percentage, the import is underway.
-Now you'll want to set up cron to keep it moving along.
-Once cron is configured you can close the progress window and cron will take over in the background.
+5. In a new browser tab visit /import/log to confirm data is being retrieved.

 Note: VIVO importers other than "VIVO Publications" can be ignored.
 These get triggered automatically.

 If you see a status message reporting "There are no new nodes" your class URI is likely incorrect.

 If you see an error message, your VIVO site URL might be incorrect or VIVO could be failing to produce the RDF list for the specified class.
 Some VIVO sites seem to have trouble with RDF lists containing a large number of individuals.
 You can test this by instead trying a class that contains a smaller number of individuals (hundreds instead of thousands).
 See the Troubleshooting section for more information.

+If the form spends a minute or two loading after clicking "Import", and you get an error without any details, it's likely that PHP hit its time limit.
+That's fine, the import will pick up where it left off.

 ### Configuring cron